f4pga/f4pga-arch-defs/docs/source/getting-started.rst

 The final output file can be found in the appropriate test directory, i.e:
 ``build/xc/xc7/tests/counter/counter_arty/artix7-xc7a50t-arty-swbut-roi-virt-xc7a50t-arty-swbut-test/top.bit``

-The loading proces may be different for every vendor.
+The loading process may be different for every vendor.
 For convenience the ``prog`` targets are provided for this purpose, e.g.:

 .. code-block:: bash